-Ireland has designated sites and species of conservation value and/or concern in an effort to protect its biodiversity resource.
+Both Ireland and Northern Ireland have designated sites and species of conservation value and/or concern in an effort to protect their biodiversity resource.
 Designated conservation areas are areas containing habitats or species of national or international conservation importance.
-There are four types of designation considered in the Eastern RBD: Special Areas of Conservation; Special Protection Areas; Ramsar sites; and Natural Heritage Areas.
-Special Areas of Conservation (SAC) are protected under the European Union (EU) Habitats Directive (92/43/EEC) and Special Protection Areas (SPA) are designated under the EU Birds Directive (79/409/EEC), together these form the backbone of the Natura 2000 network.
+There are five types of designation considered here for the NWIRBD: Special Areas of Conservation, Special Protection Areas and Ramsar sites (common to both Ireland and Northern Ireland); Natural Heritage Areas (Ireland only); and Areas of Special Scientific Interest (Northern Ireland only).
+Special Areas of Conservation (SAC) are protected under the European Union (EU) Habitats Directive (92/43/EEC) and Special Protection Areas (SPA) are designated under the EU Birds Directive (79/409/EEC) and together these form the backbone of the Natura 2000 network.
 Ramsar sites are wetlands of international importance designated under the Ramsar Convention, an intergovernmental treaty which provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.

 Natural Heritage Areas (NHAs) are protected under the Wildlife Act 1976 (as amended 2000).
 NHAs are areas considered important for the habitats present or which hold species of plants and animals whose habitat needs protection.
+Areas of Special Scientific Interest (ASSIs) are designated under The Environment (Northern Ireland) Order 2002, which provides much of the legislative basis for the protection of sites of importance to nature conservation in Northern Ireland.
+ASSIs are areas of land that have been identified by scientific survey as being of the highest degree of conservation value.
 Table 5.1 gives the numbers and types of each designation present in the District, while the locations of these sites are shown on Figures 5.1 and 5.2.